aka-embu/aka-map-ios/README.txt

 RELEASE NOTES
 --------------------

+21.11 - 2020-01-16

+- Support downloading segments in priority order.
+  Priorities can be set at the MAP portal ingestion page.

+- Open a fallback connection when SR4C can't connect to a hostname.
+  Prevent SR4C on that hostname until the server configuration changes.

+- API key and segment names from Info.plist have their start and end whitespace trimmed.

+20.41 - 2019-12-19

+- Provide direct cache access via API, with optional callbacks for cache changes.
+- Prevent If-Modified-Since checks on cached files from being cached by the OS, ensuring requests for updated content are fulfilled.

 20.33 - 2019-11-06

-- Replace UIWebView with WKWebView for getting default User-Agent.
+- Replace internal use of UIWebView with WKWebView for getting default User-Agent.

 20.32 - 2019-09-26

 - Split framework into AkaCommon and AkaMap to combine support for MAP and mPulse SDKs.
 - Reduce overall SDK size.

-KNOWN ISSUES
-    No known issues.